nickygerritsen/NGSegmentedViewController/README.md

 ## Usage

-Import `NGSegmentedViewController.h` and `SDSegmentedControl.m` into your project and instantiate it with `initWithViewControllers:` or `initWithViewControllers:titles:`.
+Instantiate a segmented view controller with `initWithViewControllers:` or `initWithViewControllers:titles:`.

 When using Interface Builder, create a subclass and overwrite `awakeFromNib` to call `setupWithViewControllers:` or `setupWithViewControllers:titles:`.